-This ESG Report highlights the Group's sustainability efforts in environmental and social aspects.
-For details of our corporate governance practices during the Reporting Period, please refer to the Corporate Governance Report included in the Company's 2021 Annual Report.
+This ESG Report covers the Group's ESG performance in environmental and social aspects.
+For details of the Group's corporate governance practices during the Reporting Period, please refer to the Corporate Governance Report included in the Company's 2022 Annual Report.